 That opens up a world of possibilities.
-So instead of making a better search engine, they are creating different platforms that does just that: from an AI-based system, Duplex, that makes reservations for you, to Google Street View by physically driving roads across the world with a camera all the way to a huge initiative to digitize print books.
+So instead of making a better search engine, they are creating different platforms that do just that: from an AI-based system, Duplex, that makes reservations for you, to Google Street View, all the way to a huge initiative to digitize print books.

 That’s when authenticity works.

-To create authentic experiences, brand must be intentional about how they make their decisions.
-It requires discipline, and most importantly it requires you to be immersed in your customers’ experiences.
+To create authentic experiences, brands must be intentional about how they make their decisions.
+It requires discipline, and most importantly it requires you to be immersed in your consumers’ experiences.